commercetools/commercetools-sdk-typescript/CONTRIBUTING.md

 ## Core ideas

-The repository primarily contains SDK packages in TypeScript generated from the commercetools platform API reference.
+The repository primarily contains SDK packages in TypeScript generated from the Composable Commerce API reference.

 ## Repository structure